Jun 25, 2024

 While the solution we eventually arrived at might seem obvious, it taught us a lot about how PostgreSQL works internally, so we thought we’d share our journey, not just the conclusion.

-What’s Better Than An Index?
+What’s Better Than an Index?
 An Even Better Index!

 Our dialer_call table contains the latest information about each call leg that we’ve initiated with the help of our friends at Twilio.
 It covers things like when the call started ringing, when the callee picked up, when the call ended (aka terminated), which Close user was connected to that call, etc.